Gictorbit/photoshopCClinux/README.md

 ```bash
 sudo pacman -S wine aria2 winetricks
 ```
-3- make sure you have enogh storage in your `/home` partition about `5 GiB`
+3- make sure you have enough storage in your `/home` partition about `5 GiB`
 > 1 GiB will be free after installation

 4- make sure you have internet connection and about 1.5 Gib traffic for downloading photoshop and its components at first time